Knicks vs. Pacers: Betting Trends, Record ATS, Home/Road Splits

 Knicks vs. Pacers: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The New York Knicks (46-33) are 8.5-point favorites as they try to extend a four-game win streak when they visit the Indiana Pacers (34-45) on Wednesday, April 5, 2023 at Gainbridge Fieldhouse.
-The matchup airs at 7:00 PM ET on BSIN and MSG.
+The Indiana Pacers (34-47) will try to stop a three-game losing streak when they visit the New York Knicks (47-34) on Sunday, April 9, 2023 at Madison Square Garden as 8.5-point underdogs.
+The contest airs at 1:00 PM ET on MSG and BSIN.

 Knicks vs. Pacers Odds & Info